Many thyroid patients have acquired concerns about Reverse T3 (RT3) by reading Kent Holtorf’s web pages.

 How much T3 was available to power D1 in the tissues in Chopra’s lab experiment?
 He only bathed tissues in T4.
-They had to make all their T3 without the aid of any circulating T3 to start with.
+They had to make all their T3 without the aid of any circulating T3 to jump-start D1.

 Nobody uses Reverse T3 to suppress T3 in Graves’ disease.
 We don’t see RT3 pills sold on the market.
 This is because Graves’ disease will naturally have RT3 concentrations that far exceed the reference range to the degree that their FT4 is above reference.
 They become thyrotoxic anyway.

-In hyperthyroidism, a lot of excess T4 gets converted to T3 by Deiodinase type 1, despite their high RT3.
+In hyperthyroidism, a lot of excess T4 gets converted to T3 by Deiodinase type 1, and yet they still have a very high RT3.

-In hyperthyroid people not taking PTU medication, about 67% of their T3 comes from Deiodinase type 1 conversion, because D1 is upregulated by their high T3 levels (Maia et al, 2005).
+In hyperthyroid people not taking PTU medication, about 67% of their T3 comes from Deiodinase type 1 conversion, because D1 is upregulated by their high T3 levels regardless of their high RT3 also in circulation (Maia et al, 2005).

 Not the only Reverse T3 misunderstanding

-As I’ve shown in previous posts, another myth about Reverse T3 is shared by the same page on the Holtorf Medical Group website that cites Chopra’s 1977 article.
+As I’ve shown in other posts, another myth about Reverse T3 is shared by the same page on the Holtorf Medical Group website that cites Chopra’s 1977 article.